Maatteogekko/qr_decoder/README.md

 ## Setup

-In order to make this program work, `pdfium` must be installed on the system or its dynamic library must be present in the same folder as the executable.
+In order to make this program work, the `pdfium` dynamic library must be present in the project root folder.
 See [here](https://docs.rs/pdfium-render/0.8.25/pdfium_render/#binding-to-pdfium) for more info.

+Find the correct image for your architecture [here](https://github.com/bblanchon/pdfium-binaries/releases), download and extract it.
+Then copy the file inside **lib** at the root of the project.
+Adjust the COPY command at the end of the **Dockerfile** if needed.

 ## Use